-According to the PENTA model, multiple layers of information may be encoded in parallel through the articulatory process of target approximation.
+According to PENTA, multiple layers of information may be encoded in parallel through the articulatory process of target approximation.
 For speech timing, existing research has shown some evidence for such parallel encoding.
-For example, it has been argued that the reason for the high duration ratio in making lexical contrasts in quantity languages like Japanese and Finnish is to guarantee that the lexical contrast remain sufficiently maintained when the duration of the involved segments varies due to non-lexical factors such as speech rate, focus, grouping and phrasing (Hirata, 2004; Jacobsen, 2000; Pind, 1995; Suomi, 2005; Traunmüller & Krull, 2003).
+For example, it has been argued that the reason for the high duration ratio in making lexical contrasts in quantity languages like Japanese and Finnish is to guarantee that the lexical contrast remains sufficiently maintained when the duration of the involved segments varies due to non-lexical factors such as speech rate, focus, grouping and phrasing (Hirata, 2004; Jacobsen, 2000; Pind, 1999; Suomi, 2005; Traunmüller and Krull, 2003).
 For example, Jacobsen (2000) has shown that prepausal lengthening also occurs in Greenlandic, a quantity language with a 2-way durational contrast.
 Suomi (2005) reported accentual lengthening in Finnish, also a 2-way quantity language.
 In Mandarin, the durational difference between full tone and neutral tone is maintained under focus, although a full tone is lengthened more than a neutral tone (Chen and Xu, 2006).
-Similarly, in Arabic, English and Dutch (de Jong, 2004; de Jong & Zawaydeh, 2002; Sluijter & van Heuven, 1996), durational differences due to lexical stress is also retained under focus.
-So the encoding of tone and lexical stress with duration is done in parallel with that of focus in these languages.